madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 User defined environment variables outside of snap are visible to snap.
 Some of `XDG_` variables are changed to writable snap folders.

+The disk configuration the snap sees is in `/var/lib/snapd/mount/snap.gimp.fstab`.

 ## Snap Store

 Snap store [tracks](https://snapcraft.io/docs/snap-store-metrics) snap installs and usage.
 Geo-location data based on IPs are also collected.